Environmental Hygiene Policy

 - Crystalline silica dust exposure from pottery and ceramics:

-- Water damage and mould:- Buildings and Grounds Maintenance and Compliance – Emergency maintenance program guidelines support schools with unforeseen, urgent infrastructure maintenance issues which pose a risk to safety
+- (opens in a new window)Buildings and Grounds Maintenance and Compliance(opens in a new window) – Emergency maintenance(opens in a new window) program(opens in a new window) guidelines support schools with unforeseen, urgent infrastructure maintenance issues which pose a risk to safety

 - Workplace Safety Inspections(opens in a new window) – use the workplace safety inspection checklists to check school grounds for water damage and mould